paulrouget/servo-embedding-api/JS_API.md

 That means all browsers in a window share the same compositor.

-*note: the compositor created in NewNativeWindow and compositor.js would run in the same thread.
-Not sure if that is possible*

 # Life of an event

 The native window would get a new event, which would be sent as a message to the compositor